Best Practices10 min readMay 23, 2026

 The first and most important step is ensuring your LinkedIn password is both strong and unique — meaning it's not used on any other site or service.
 Credential stuffing attacks work by taking leaked username/password combinations from one breach and trying them automatically on other platforms.
 If your LinkedIn password is the same as your email, banking, or any other account, a breach of any one of them puts all of them at risk.

 A strong LinkedIn password should be at least 16 characters, randomly generated, and contain a mix of uppercase, lowercase, numbers, and symbols.
-Use our free password generator to create one now — copy the result and store it in your password manager before you do anything else.
+Use our free password generator to create one now — copy the result and store it in your password manager before doing anything else.
+We recommend NordPass for personal use or 1Password for teams.

 To change your LinkedIn password: click your profile photo → Settings & Privacy → Sign in & security → Change password.
 You'll be prompted to enter your current password and then set the new one.
 After changing it, any active sessions on other devices will be logged out automatically.